gmlarumbe/verilog-ext/README.md

 ```

-### Why not in `verilog-mode` ? ##
+### Why not inside `verilog-mode` ? ##

-`verilog-ext` overrides some functionality from `verilog-mode` (e.g. syntax highlighting).
+One of the reasons is that `verilog-ext` overrides some functionality of `verilog-mode` (e.g. syntax highlighting).
-Not every user of `verilog-mode` would be happy with all these changes, so `verilog-ext` offers some modularity in terms of what functionality to use.
+Since not every user of `verilog-mode` would accept some of these changes, `verilog-ext` offers modularity with respect to which functionality to use.

-`verilog-ext` makes use of latest versions of `verilog-mode` and GNU Emacs.
-Opposite to `verilog-mode` it does not aim to be compatible with XEmacs.
+Another reason is that `verilog-ext` only supports GNU Emacs (tested in 28.1) in contrast to `verilog-mode` which also aims to be compatible with XEmacs.
+Backwards compatibility with XEmacs would prevent development from using new neat features such as `lsp` or `tree-sitter`.

-On the other hand, since the development of `verilog-ext` happens on GitHub, it's not restricted by the FSF contributor agreement and everyone can easily contribute to the project.
-Eventually, if maintainers of `verilog-mode` would agree on including some functionality of `verilog-ext` inside `verilog-mode` that could be easily included in new Emacs releases.
+On the other hand, since the development of `verilog-ext` happens on GitHub, it is not restricted by the FSF contributor agreement and everyone can easily contribute to the project.
+Eventually, maintainers of `verilog-mode` could agree on including some `verilog-ext` functionality inside `verilog-mode` for newer Emacs releases.

-## WIP ##
+## WIP/TODO ##

 ### Doc website ###

-Use a .org file as an input file and export to Markdown and HTML to generate documentation website.
+Use a .org file as an input for GitHub README and HTML doc website.

 ### Tree-sitter ###